tradingstrategy-ai/docs/source/glossary.rst

         The missing fill is the price impact.
         It can be expressed as USD value or as percent of the trade amount.

-        Illiquid pairs have more slippage than liquid pairs.
+        Illiquid pairs have more price impact than liquid pairs.

         Liquidity provider fees are included in the price impact in AMM models.